evermind-zz/vcds-log-scripts/README.md

 # - all CSV files within the execution dir of this script will be
 #   converted and stored into $outputDir.
 # - The filenames will also be changed to reflect the CSV reordering

+ ### usage reorder-vcds-logs.sh:
+--check       use md5sum to compare the input file with the output --ignore      ignore multiple timestamps in log file --clean       remove the outputDir and unmark dir as processed --help        show this help
 ```

 ## rename-vcds-logs.sh